-- Chapter 1 provides an introductory discussion on the purpose and need for having a Guidance Document for Level 3 PSA. - Chapter 2 gives an outlook on the regulatory framework, guides and standards in the Nordic countries and internationally. - Chapter 3 discusses expected challenges, limitations and benefits with performing Level 3 PSA. - Chapter 4 describes the main elements for a Level 3 PSA.
-In order to achieve a practical guide, the discussion in chapter 4 is based on three cases, made on possible consequences, aiming at covering the spectrum of Level 3 PSA consequences. - Chapter 5 provides a review of the guidance document along with the central conclusions of the project.
+- Chapter 1 provides an introductory discussion on the purpose and need for having a Guidance Document for Level 3 PSA. - Chapter 2 gives an outlook on the regulatory framework, guides and standards in the Nordic countries and internationally. - Chapter 3 discusses expected benefits, challenges and limitations with performing a Level 3 PSA. - Chapter 4 describes the main elements for a Level 3 PSA.
+In order to achieve a practical guide, the discussion in chapter 4 is based on three cases, made on possible consequences, aiming at covering the spectrum of Level 3 PSA consequences. - Chapter 5 provides a high level summary of the Guidance Document at the same time as some of the more important conclusions are highlighted.

 The first two chapters of the guidance document provide introductory discussion and significant review of the regulatory structure with respect to Level 3 PSA in the Nordic countries.
 These are mostly objective discussion on the state of the analysis in the Nordic countries and abroad.
-The fourth and fifth chapters of the report develop guidance for performing and interpreting analyses, which is based on the experiences gained through the project.
-Since Level 3 PSA is not widely performed in the Nordic countries and specific risk criteria and methodologies are not specified, guidance is developed quite generally.
+The fourth and fifth chapters of the report guidance for performing and interpreting Level 3 PSA is provided, which is based on the experiences gained through the entire project including the pilot studies.

+Since Level 3 PSA is not widely performed in the Nordic countries and specific risk criteria and methodologies are not specified, the guidance provided is quite general.